iposton/react-podcast-search/README.md

-# Podcast search app SSR Next.js React and Alan AI
+# React Next.js SSR and Alan AI | Podcast search app [Demo](https://react-podcast-search.netlify.app/)

-This is a single page server side rendered app which uses the [Alan AI](https://alan.app) to get enable voice commands to search [podcastsindex.org](https://podcastindex.org) for relative podcasts.
+This is a single page server side rendered app which uses the [Alan AI](https://alan.app) to enable voice commands to search [podcastsindex.org](https://podcastindex.org) for relative podcasts.

 ### Description
 This AI ssr [app](https://react-podcast-search.netlify.app/) was created with react framework [Next.js](https://nextjs.org/) bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-This AI app is hosted for free on Netlify (cloud application platform).
-The podcast data is sourced through the [podcastsindex.org](https://podcastindex.org).
+This AI app is hosted for free on [Netlify](https://www.netlify.com/) (cloud computing platform).
+The podcast data is sourced through [podcastsindex.org](https://podcastindex.org).

 ### You can learn this
-* Create a new next server side rendered project with create-next-app.
+* Create a server side rendered project with create-next-app.
-* Create an Alan Studio account at alan.app.
+* Create an Alan Studio account and make a new project.
-* Create a new project and get alan ai api key.
-* Initialize the alan button to except voice commands.
+* Initialize the Alan button to except voice commands.
 * Create account at podcastindex.org generate api key and secret.
 * In alan ai account create a command that sends a request to search podcastindex.org.
-* List podcast data in ui.
+* List and style podcast data in ui.
 * Deploy to Netlify.

 ### Software used for this application